ncsa/CPRHD_SES/README.md

 # CPRHD_SES

-This is the repository for code on the West Nile Virus, analyzing infection rates along with socioeconomic factors.
+This is the repository for code on the West Nile Virus, analyzing infection rates along with socioeconomic factors within the greater Chicago area.